csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **e**.
 Can you think of a real domain in which step costs are such as to cause looping?

 **3.9** The **missionaries and cannibals** problem is usually stated as follows.
-Three mission- aries and three cannibals are on one side of a river, along with a boat that can hold one or two people.
-Find a way to get everyone to the other side without ever leaving a group of mis- sionaries in one place outnumbered by the cannibals in that place.
+Three missionaries and three cannibals are on one side of a river, along with a boat that can hold one or two people.
+Find a way to get everyone to the other side without ever leaving a group of missionaries in one place outnumbered by the cannibals in that place.
 This problem is famous in AI because it was the subject of the first paper that approached problem formulation from an analytical viewpoint (Amarel, 1968).

 **a**.
 Formulate the problem precisely, making only those distinctions necessary to ensure a valid solution.
 Draw a diagram of the complete state space.